bahim22/AppQL/docs/notes-schema.md

 ## GQL API Ddevelopment

+1. Create GQL module for the nexus code (GQL dir in src dir w/ index & Link files)
+2. Define type and link to makeSchema function via index.ts
+   1. index file is default entry point to a dir/modules so you can export all modules from index file in the GQL dir
+3. update schema.ts to use the GQL Module imports
+   1. imp graphql module & pass types to makeSchema func
-1. Use Nexus to Define the types, fields, root object types (components) of the schema
+4. Use Nexus to Define the types, fields, root object types (components) of the schema
-2. run generate to create the GQL SDL & types (can use Nexus SDL converter)
+5. run generate to create the GQL SDL & types (can use Nexus SDL converter)
    1. SDL Converter<https://nexusjs.org/converter>
-3. implement resolver functions
+6. implement resolver functions

 Object types are typically the most common kind of type present in a GraphQL schema.
 You give them a name and fields that model your domain.
 Fields are typed and can point to yet another object type you've defined.